inactinique/jdh_review_policy/readme.md

 There are many examples of conflicts of interests.
 Here are some of them:

-- personal connections between the any of the authors and the editors or reviewers
+- personal connections between any of the authors and the editors or reviewers
 - contractual or professional commitments
 - financial or personal interests that would be affected by the publication of the research
 - patents held, or pending